 - Toppings for wrap: red onion, avocado, tomato, green leaf lettuce, spinach, red leaf lettuce, baby kale, etc.

 - Dump chickpeas into a bowl and use a potato masher to make them broken up and with texture but not creamy, smooth, or completely mashed.

-- Add the dill relish, yogurt, and then quickly chopped the herbs and add them in.
+- Add the dill relish, yogurt, and then quickly chop the herbs and add them in.

-- Add the curry by flavor, and season with salt and pepper.
+- Add the curry to taste, and season with salt and pepper.